nickbraz1/stravadata1/README.md

 ### 5. Weekly Running Volume
 - Examining my highest-mileage weeks, I found that I consistently surpassed **80+ miles per week** during peak training blocks.
 - Identifying these high-mileage weeks is crucial for evaluating training effectiveness and potential injury risks.
+- During this period, I was training for a **10K race**, which requires a strong aerobic base, making high mileage essential for endurance and race performance.

 ![Weekly Running Volume](weeks.png)